8 Fantastic Sites for Endless French Video Lessons

 How’s your French learning tool belt?

 With the internet, the possibilities are endless.
-You can use your spare internet time to watch French vloggers instead of your usual English ones.
-You can listen to the best French audio during your daily commute.
-You can even catch a French movie on Friday night.
+You can use your spare internet time to watch French vloggers instead of your usual English ones, listen to the best French audio during your daily commute and even catch a French movie on Friday night.

 But while you’re immersing yourself in French online, why not add in some structured, focused French lessons as well?